PDA Special Topics and Programs

 10. PDA Title: Participating in a Professional Internship

-Description: Internship experiences provide a challenging opportunity for students to develop work-related skills, such as problem-solving, goal-setting, time management, effective communication, and organizational skills.
+Description: Internship experiences provide a challenging opportunity for students to develop work-related skills, such as problem-solving, goal-setting, time management, effective communication and organizational skills.
 Internships also provide students with practical experience within their chosen field, which improves post-graduate employment prospects dramatically.
-The Resort Tourism Management and Professional Golf Management (PGM) programs require multiple internships, which leads to exceptionally high levels of career-oriented employment for graduates of these programs.
+The Hospitality, Resort and Tourism Management and the PGA Golf Management programs require multiple internships, which leads to exceptionally high levels of career-oriented employment for graduates of these programs.
 However, all students are encouraged to participate in one or more internships during their enrollment at Coastal Carolina University, regardless of their field of study.

-- If the PDA credits are not appearing on the Program Evaluation by the expected posting date or if the student’s graduation date will fall before the PDA credits are expected to be posted students can submit an appeal to request that the credits be posted to their Program Evaluations sooner by completing the following form: https://www.coastal.edu/business/professionaldevelopmentactivitiespdas/pdaforms/creditappeal.php
+- If the PDA credits are not appearing on the program evaluation by the expected posting date or if the student’s graduation date will fall before the PDA credits are expected to be posted, students can submit an appeal to request the credits be posted to their program evaluations sooner by clicking here.

-- Students that complete an internship that was not administered through the College of Business can still request to earn PDA credit by completing the External PDA Credit Approval form, which can be found by clicking here.
+- Students who complete an internship that was not administered through the Wall College of Business can still request to earn PDA credit by completing the External PDA Credit Approval form, which can be found by clicking here.

 11. PDA Title: Participating in a Service Project

 Description: Volunteering creates positive and proactive results in the community, nation and world.
 Yet beyond the mere “feel good” nature of volunteering lies personal, physical and professional benefits as well.
-It tells prospective employers that you are a team player, that you care about the community and that you can take initiative and solve problems.
-According to UnitedHealthCare’s “Do Good Live Well” study volunteering Raises Morale, Boosts Health, Provides Skill Development, Increases Career Options and Employee Loyalty (73% of employers would recruit a candidate with volunteering experience over one without, 94% of employers believe that volunteering can add to skills, 94% of employees who volunteered to learn new skills had benefited either by getting their first job, improving their salary, or being promoted, and 66% of employees reported a greater commitment to the company as a result of their experience volunteering
+It tells prospective employers you are a team player, you care about the community, and you can take initiative and solve problems.
+According to UnitedHealthCare’s “Do Good Live Well” study, volunteering raises morale, boosts health, provides skill development, increases career options and employee loyalty (73 percent of employers would recruit a candidate with volunteering experience over one without; 94 percent of employers believe that volunteering can add to skills; 94 percent of employees who volunteered to learn new skills had benefited either by getting their first job, improving their salary or being promoted; and 66 percent of employees reported a greater commitment to the company as a result of their experience volunteering

-- Volunteer for an organization for a minimum of one semester.
-For assistance linking of with an organization visit: http://www.coastal.edu/volunteer/
+- Volunteer for a single organization for a minimum of four (4) hours.
+For assistance linking up with an organization, visit http://www.coastal.edu/volunteer/

-- After volunteering for the semester and having made a significant contribution to the organization and/or community you can request to earn PDA credit by completing the External PDA Credit Approval form, which can be found by clicking here.
+- After volunteering you can request to earn PDA credit by completing the External PDA Credit Approval form, which can be found by clicking here.
 Make sure to include a reflection on your experience and its impact on the community and its relationship to your future goals in the “Overview of Session” section.